-Not everyone who has contact with children needs a Working with Children (WWC) Check.
+Not everyone who has contact with children needs a Working with Children Check.

-Under the Working with Children Act 2005 (the Act), only people who engage in paid or voluntary child-related work need a WWC Check and some of these people will qualify for an exemption.
+Under the Working with Children Act 2005 (the Act), only people who are doing child-related work and who are not exempt need a Check.
+This applies to both paid and volunteer workers.

 Do I need a Check?

 To find out if you need a Check, or if you are exempt, click the button ‘Do I need a Check?’ and answer the questions.